Linda Bilmes: Books and publications

 Bilmes is the author of several important books, book chapters and academic papers.
-She is co-author, with Nobel laureate Joseph Stiglitz, of The Three Trillion Dollar War, which became a New York Times and international best-seller (W.W.
-Norton).
-She is co-author of The People Factor: Strengthening America by Investing in Public Service with W. Scott Gould.
-(Brookings Institution Press) and Gebt un das Risiko Zuruck with Peter Strueven and Konrad Wetzker.
-She is co-author with John Loomis of Valuing U.S.Parks and Programs: America's Best investment Routledge.
+She is co-author, with Nobel laureate Joseph Stiglitz, of The Three Trillion Dollar War, which became a New York Times and international best-seller.
+She is co-author of The People Factor: Strengthening America by Investing in Public Service with W. Scott Gould and Gebt un das Risiko Zuruck with Peter Strueven and Konrad Wetzker.
+She is co-author with John Loomis of Valuing U.S.Parks and Programs: America's Best investment.